 Read More: Thinking about including Chaga mushroom in your diet?
 Learn the Chaga mushroom taste to expect.

 Chaga, or Inonotus obliquus, is a white-rot parasitic fungus found in mature live birch trees in the cold climate of the northern hemisphere.
-Also known as "clinker polypore”, Chaga is a charcoal-like fungus with a soft orange core.
+Also known as "clinker polypore," Chaga is a charcoal-like fungus with a soft orange core.

 Inonotus obliquus has been held in high regard in traditional eastern medicine.
-The mushroom has been in use for centuries, even in northern Europe, to treat many diseases and health issues.
-In modern society, various Chaga mushroom cancer testimonials show that one of the health benefits of Chaga supplements is improving immunity and reducing the risk of chronic illnesses.
+The mushroom has been used for centuries to treat many diseases and health issues.
+Chaga contains a host of bioactive compounds that are beneficial in the production of cytokines and the overall improvement of human health.

 How Is Chaga Good For Cancer?

 The crude extract(4) of Chaga has potent antioxidant, immune-modulatory, and anti-mutagenic properties, which contribute to the Chaga mushroom cancer benefits.
 When these properties come together, they create an alternative, homeopathic cancer therapy that can help with cancer treatment.